Which are the best wineries to visit in Bordeaux?

 Chateau La Dominique

 The wine is superb, but the views from their excellent restaurant – La Terrasse Rouge – are even better.
 The chateau takes its name from the Caribbean island, where in the 18th century, the estate’s founder made his fortune.
-It became very well known and respected in the 19th century when its vineyards overlapped with Cheval Blanc.
-Rich, Merlot-dominant wines are its signature trademark, which is available in generous abundance at the restaurant.
+It became well-known and respected in the 19th century when its vineyards overlapped with Cheval Blanc.
+Rich, Merlot-dominant wines are its signature trademark, available in generous abundance at the restaurant.
 With views from the terrace overlooking the bucolic splendor of St-Emilion, excellent food, wine, and service, it is little wonder that La Terrasse Rouge is usually booked out.
 Tours, tastings, and chateau visits also come highly recommended.

 website: chateau-ladominique.com